 27th February 2019

-The Land Trust is delighted to announce that it has been shortlisted for two awards at the Royal Institute of Chartered Surveyors (RICS) North West Awards 2019.
+The Land Trust is delighted to announce that it has been shortlisted for three awards at the Royal Institute of Chartered Surveyors (RICS) North West Awards 2019.

-The national land management charity has been nominated in the Community Benefit category for its work at the Countess of Chester Country Park and in the Tourism and Leisure category for the regeneration of Port Sunlight River Park.
+The national land management charity has been nominated in the Community Benefit category for its work at the Countess of Chester Country Park and in the Tourism and Leisure and Regeneration categories for the charity’s work transforming Port Sunlight River Park.

 The Land Trust took management of Countess of Chester Country Park in 2014.
 Working with managing partners The Conservation Volunteers and the Friends of Countess of Chester Country Park, a group of passionate volunteers, the site now delivers a huge amount of community benefit.